ehgp/realtime_crypto_arbitrage_bot/_sources/report.md.txt

 Automated trading started in 1980s.
 It has been used and developed since then by institutional investors and large trading firms for different purposes.
 It is also known as algorithmic trading by investors.
 Nowadays algorithmic trading composes 60-70% of the total equity trades in the US market.
 It is 100% legal, and very preferable by users due to its ability for high frequency trading.
 The investors are able to trade 7/24 with the help of these computer programs without spending days and nights on their computers.
 Once they setup their parameters, the program is ready to execute trades on selected currencies.
 The first product invented for this purpose was Automated Trading Desk (ATD).
 MacKenzie (2016) explains that ATDs were primarily automated marketmakers in his research.
 They were invented to replace NYSE (New York Stock Exchange) specialists whose role is to buy an asset from a given price and sell it for a higher price.
 Nevertheless, relying on people makes this process slow, and it is very fragile against human mistakes.
 While ATDs make this process a lot faster and better, they are not considered as the official marketmakers.

 Trading bots can be considered a type of ATDs.
 They are computer programs that are programmed to automatically execute buy and sell orders on an exchange based on a trading strategy.
 There are various service providers on the market not just for trading but for arbitrage trading too.
 Users can either choose an in-built trading strategy or make their own with their favorite indicators and currency pairs.
-Arbitrage bots have the same concept as the trading bots, but their strategy is based on making profit from price differences. *?For example, Pionex is a crypto trading bot provider which also offers arbitrage bot.
+Arbitrage bots have the same concept as the trading bots, but their strategy is based on making profit from price differences. *For example, Pionex is a crypto trading bot provider which also offers arbitrage bot.
 Their system is based on opening a hedge position in perpetual futures market on people's spot crypto positions.
 If a client has $1000 invested Ethereum (ETH) in spot, the bot opens a short position worth of $1000 on ETH-USDT pair.
 Since long position holders pay a funding fee to short position holders in every 8 hours, their earnings and losses balances each other but the earnings from funding fee is their profit.
 If the investors hold short positions more than the long positions, this strategy will not work.
-However, the funding rate (a ratio shows the balance between the long and short positions) is mostly positive, this strategy can make money to the investors especially in bullish market cycles.?*
+However, the funding rate (a ratio shows the balance between the long and short positions) is mostly positive, this strategy can make money to the investors especially in bullish market cycles.*

 Triangular arbitrage bots are slightly different than regular arbitrage bots because of the concept of triangular arbitrage.
 Rather than trading an asset in different exchanges, triangular arbitrage focuses on the selected three trading pairs and trades them in the same exchange.
 Multiple opportunities are created in crypto market for triangular arbitrage trading.
 Due to its high volatility and non-stop market structure, crypto currency market is a gem for most traders.